pando85/homelab/apps/esphome/config/rack-controller-box/README.md

 - **Temperature Sensor (DHT22):** Accurate measurement of ambient temperature and humidity.

+- **DC Power Female Jack (5.5x2.1mm):** Connector for powering the ESP32 and fans, ensuring a reliable power source.

+- **DC-DC Step-down (LM2596):** Voltage regulation component that efficiently steps down the voltage, contributing to stable and reliable operation of the ESP32 controller.

 ## Functionality

 - **Home Assistant Integration:** Effortlessly manage and monitor sensors through Home Assistant